DAXGRID/typesense-dotnet/README.md

     }).BuildServiceProvider();
 ```

-After that you can get it from the `provider` intance or dependency inject it into your constructors.
+After that you can get it from the `provider` intance or dependency inject it.
 ``` c#
 var typesenseClient = provider.GetService<ITypesenseClient>();
 ```